nwWag/DCDL/README.md

 evaluate(archs[-1])
 ```

 into a pipeline.
 For the shorter DCDL-10 layers have to be disabled, no particular file is provided.
-In the following we describe the function call of network() that corresponds to each validated block.
+In the following we describe the function call of network() that corresponds to each validated/tested block.

 ### Block 1